Big-Data-Programming/bdp-oct23-exam-bdp_oct23_group2/presentation/presentation1/user-stories.md

-Recruiter

-User Story: Candidate Selection
+1. **Recruiter: Configure Candidate Selection Criteria**

-As a recruiter, I want to configure the system to collect data from specific platforms for candidate selection.
-Add the selection criteria such as quality of code, problem solving skills, ratings given per contribution and overall technical expertise.
+As a recruiter, I want to be able to configure the system to collect data from specific platforms for candidate selection.

-i.
-I want to select 10 candidates to receive a code challenge on their emails
+_Acceptance Criteria:_

+- Define selection criteria such as quality of code, problem-solving skills, ratings per contribution, and overall technical expertise.
+- Specify the number of candidates to be selected for the code challenge.

+2. **Partner Company: Receive and Evaluate Candidate Submissions**

+As a partner company, I want to efficiently receive candidate details from Doodle's recruiter to facilitate a collaborative hiring process.

+_Acceptance Criteria:_

+- Receive comprehensive candidate submissions, including relevant details and qualifications.
+- Provide feedback on submitted candidates, contributing insights and assessments.

+**Hiring Manager: Evaluate Code Challenges and Schedule Interviews**

-ii.
-I want to be able to see top 3 candidates based on submitted code from different candidates
+As a hiring manager, I want to access submitted code challenges from potential candidates and initiate the interview process.

-iii.
-I can submit candidate details to partner company

-iv.
-I want to view interview notes from the hiring manager

-Candidate

-User Story: Code Challenge
+_Acceptance Criteria:_

+- View and evaluate code challenges submitted by candidates.
+- Request 1:1 interviews with the top candidates based on the code evaluation.
+  \*Provide availability for interviews through the platform.

+**Candidate: Engage with Code Challenges and Track Application Process**

-As a candidate, I want to review the code challenge request and accept/reject
+As a candidate, I want to review the code challenge request, submit my code for evaluation, and track my application process.

+_Acceptance Criteria:_

-i.
-I want to access the code challenge, and be able to upload my code on the platform for evaluation
+- Access the code challenge and upload code for evaluation.

-ii.
-I want to track my application process and access feedback notes

-Hiring Manager

-User Story: Candidate Evaluation

-As a Hiring Manager, I want to access submitted code challenges from potential candidates.

-i.
-I want to be able to request a 1:1 interview with top 3 candidates

-ii.
-I want to provide my availability for the interviews through the platform

-iii.
-I want to upload interview notes for the top 3 candidates
+- Receive feedback notes on the submitted code.
+- Track the status of my application process, including interview invitations and feedback.

+**System: Invalidate Coding Solution Interface after a Specified Period**

+As part of the automated process, the system should invalidate the coding solution interface after a specified period.

+_Acceptance Criteria:_

+- Set a predefined timeframe for the coding solution interface validity.
+- Automatically invalidate the interface once the specified period elapses.